 When it comes to HVAC systems, the term “ton” has nothing to do with weight.
 The measurements used to size the systems date back to a time when keeping things cool required daily deliveries of ice.
 When mechanical refrigeration systems were introduced, their cooling capacity was defined by the tons of ice they could replace.
 Today, the unit ton is used in air conditioning to calculate heat absorption.
 The amount of heat the system can remove is measured in British Thermal Units (BTUs).
 One ton of cooling is equivalent to 12,000 BTUs per hour.

 Why Big Isn’t Better

 While an oversized system has all the power it takes to keep you comfortable, it often falls short on performance.
-An air conditioner that’s too large tends to cycle off before the cool air can circulate through your home.
+An air conditioner or heat pump that’s too large tends to cycle off before the cool air can circulate through your home.
 Because they extract moisture as well as heat from the air, oversized cooling systems don’t have time to remove moisture which raises humidity levels indoors.
 An undersized system is just as problematic.
 In the winter, a too-small heater will run overtime trying but failing to maintain comfortable temperatures.

 The All-Important Load Calculation

 A trustworthy service technician will never rely on guesswork when sizing your new comfort system.
 At Affordable Heating and Air, our experts follow the Manual J load calculations established by the HVAC industry.
 This proven method for sizing takes into account factors like your home’s size, number of windows and level of insulation.
 We go the extra mile to ensure that every HVAC installation we perform in the Sylacauga area is sized just right.
 To learn more, explore our residential services or call (256) 245-2870.